-Mitch wants to be an Enderman for Halloween this year, so guess what this post is about?
+Mitch wanted to be an Enderman for Halloween one year, so guess what this post is about?

-Last year Mitch was a Creeper.
-I made him a pretty decent Creeper costume (see it here) out of green felt, a green sweat suit and 12×12 box from FedEx.
+The previous year Mitch was a Creeper.
+I made him a pretty decent Creeper costume out of green felt, a green sweat suit and 12×12 box from FedEx.
 It took a while to hot glue all those squares to his costume, but having a soft and flexible suit that a six year-old boy can run around in was well worth the effort!
 We got a lot a mileage out of it, too, since he wore it to Boo at the Zoo, Grant’s Farm Halloween Nights AND neighborhood trick or treating!

 To make our Minecraft Enderman costume we’re going to need a plain black sweat suit: pants, t-shirt and hoodie.
 Around St. Louis you always plan on Halloween being chilly, so having layers built into the costume is a good idea.
 We can add an extra layer if it’s really cold or pull off the jacket if we’re indoors.

 I’m decorating the suit with purple particles (the little sparkles that emanate from Endermen) cut from purple scrapbook paper and laminated with packing tape.
 I’ll safety pins these to the suit so it can be reused after Halloween.